Here is a list of school holidays in Belgium in 2019 and 2020 to help you plan what to do and when if you have kids in Belgian schools.

 In addition to the standard school holidays in Belgium, there are some days throughout the year when there will be no school.
 These are mostly due to teacher training/professional development, plus there may be individual school days off or pupil book days.
 These tend to vary between schools so you will need to inquire with your child’s school for details.
 Many Belgian schools also publish yearly calendars on their websites.

 If you are working during school holidays, you may need to make childcare arrangements.
 One option during the summer holidays is to enrol your children in a summer school or summer camp.
 There are a number of such camps in Belgium including language schools, sports camps and adventure camps that are popular with expat children.

 Another option is day care for school children.
-In Flanders, you can choose between family daycare (gezinsopvang), which is usually a maximum of 8 children looked after at the home of a certified childminder; or group reception (groepsopvang), which is a larger building with several childcare providers.
-Information can be found on the Kind & Gezin website.
+In Flanders, you can choose between family daycare (gezinsopvang in Dutch), which is usually a maximum of eight children looked after at the home of a certified childminder; or group reception (groepsopvang in Dutch), which is a larger building with several childcare providers.
+Information can be found on the Kind & Gezin.
 In Wallonia, there are holiday centers (Centres de Vacances) that offer a range of activities.
-You can search for suitable activities and centers on the ONE website.
+You can search for suitable activities and centers on the website for ONE.
 Another useful resource is La Ligue des Familles, a membership organisation that offers a range of holiday activities and opportunities for children aged 3 and above.
 Le Kid is a similar site where you can search for activities in the Brussels area.